alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

-I think it is psychologically comforting for people to downplay their existence: inside a computer simulation it is not so important that our world is cruel, or unfair, or just plain weird.
+I think it is psychologically comforting for people to downplay their existence: inside a computer simulation it is not so important that our world is cruel, or unfair, or just plain weird;
-Those are just settings that the Simulators are playing with.
+those are just settings that the Simulators are playing with.
 It is not so different from the mechanism that makes some religions comforting: this world is but a test of our spirits, the real life will come later in Heaven.

-Well, I think it is important to confront the universe with all its marvel and misery.

 ### A Mythological Explanation

+There is another possible explanation.
 According to the developer
 [Marius Gundersen](https://twitter.com/GundersenMarius/status/1250186936779706375),
 referring to Wolfram Physics: